 Years of Experience

-When it comes to location, the highest average paycheck ($71K per year) can be spotted in Providence, R.I.; the company's headquarter city of Rochester, N.Y. (about $64K), Atlanta, Ga. ($60K), and Nashville, Tenn. (around $60K) are the next top-paying cities.
-Expected earnings are below average ($38K) in St. Louis, Mo., one of the lowest-paid cities.
-By state, New Hampshire offers the highest pay at $73K annually.
+When it comes to location, the highest average paycheck (around $71K annually) can be spotted in Providence, R.I.; the company's headquarter city of Rochester, N.Y. ($64K), Atlanta, Ga. ($60K), and Nashville, Tenn. ($60K) are the next top-paying cities.
+At approximately $38K, St. Louis, Mo. is home to some of the lowest pay in the country.
+Across its U.S. offices, the state of New Hampshire pays Paychex, Inc. the most — $73K per year on average.

 Certifications and Degrees